Sports in the United States

-The market for professional sports in the United States is about $69 billion, roughly 50% larger than that of all of Europe, the Middle East, and Africa combined.
-All these leagues enjoy wide-ranging domestic media coverage and, except for the Major League Soccer (MLS), all are considered the preeminent leagues in their respective sports in the world.
+The market for professional sports in the United States is about $69 billion as of 2013, roughly 50% larger than that of all of Europe, the Middle East, and Africa combined.
+All these leagues enjoy wide-ranging domestic media coverage and, except for Major League Soccer (MLS), all are considered the preeminent leagues in their respective sports in the world.
 Although American football does not have a substantial following in other nations, the NFL does have the highest average attendance (67,254) of any professional sports league in the world.
 MLB has the second highest average attendance of any sports league in the United States (29,293), followed by the MLS, the NBA, and the NHL.
 Of these five American-based leagues, all but the NFL have at least one team in Canada.

 Professional teams in all major sports in the United States operate as franchises within a league, meaning that a team may move to a different city if the team's owners believe there would be a financial benefit, but franchise moves are usually subject to some form of league-level approval.
-All major sports leagues use a similar type of regular-season schedule with a post-season playoff tournament.
+All major sports leagues use a similar type of regular-season schedule with a post-season playoff tournament, instead of crowning as champions the team with the best won/loss record against all the other teams.
+Significantly, in all the major sports leagues in the United States (NFL, MLB, NBA, NHL and MLS), the teams which set the best regular season record in the history of their respective leagues did not go on to win the championship, even as many low-seeded teams in the playoffs have in fact gone on to win the title.
+These are factors which are cited as adding to the excitement and relevance of the post-season, and justifying all teams' attempts throughout the regular season to at least qualify for the postseason even as wild cards.

 In addition to the major league–level organizations, several sports also have professional minor leagues, active in smaller cities across the country.

-As in Canada and Australia, sports leagues in the United States do not practice promotion and relegation, unlike most sports leagues in Europe.
+But as in Canada and Australia, sports leagues in the United States do not practice promotion and relegation, unlike most sports leagues in Europe.

 Another notable distinction is that most sports fans in the United States tend to follow more than one team sport, depending on the time of year, unlike the case in many parts of the world where fans might avidly follow only one team sport such as soccer or baseball.
 Thus, it is possible for an American sports fan who follows multiple sports to spend practically every single day of the year watching professional sports, since there is no time of year when all the Big Five leagues would be off-season.